lpww/shopper/server/README.md

 ### environment variables

 1. `cp .env.example .env` to initialize your environment
-2. Open `.env` and edit the postgres variables (POSTGRES_DB, POSTGRES_PASSWORD, POSTGRES_USER).
-For local development, they can be set to any value
+2. Open `.env` and edit the postgres password (POSTGRES_PASSWORD).
+For local development, it can be set to any value

 ### database